Thanks to our healthy joints we can move, run, jump, twist and turn. All of the things that keep us moving freely and enjoying life.

 Variety is key

-Physical therapist Gary Calabrese, PT, DPT, advises on the specific training regime you can build for healthy joints.
+Physical therapist Gary Calabrese, PT, DPT, advises on the specific training regimen you can build for healthy joints.

 “The key to a successful exercise program is variety.
 Completing a balance of aerobic, muscle strengthening and flexibility exercises, along with keeping a healthy weight, will provide the base for good joint health for a lifetime.“